alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 47. Difference between Managed and Unmanaged code in .NET
 48. Difference between Hashtable and Dictionary in C#
 49. What is reflection?
+50. how to check is string empty or null
+51. check if string contain some text

 ASP.NET